Baselj/AJPESWebCrawler/README.md

-# PythonAJPESWebCrawler
- Preberi AJPES javne dražbe, združi v skupen PDF in pošlji email
-##test
+# Preberi Ajpes - Python web crawler

+## Features
+Read AJPES website, click through the public auctions, download pd

+## Requirements

+#How do I use it?